 HOW DOES IT WORK?

-Under the scheme, players wishing to self-exclude can do so from any UK casino.
-Once a customer has asked to exclude from a casino the information is shared with all casinos across the country and they are removed from marketing databases.
+Under the SENSE scheme, customers wishing to self-exclude can do so from any UK land-based casino.
+Once a customer has asked to be excluded through the SENSE scheme the customer’s information is shared with all casinos across the country and their details will be removed from all land-based casino marketing databases.

-Customers can be asked to be removed from the SENSE database, but most operators have a policy of interviewing returning customers before they are allowed to gamble again, irrespective of which operator has removed them from the scheme.
+Lifting a self-exclusion can only take place at a casino venue.
+Most casino operators have a policy of interviewing returning customers before they are allowed to gamble again, irrespective of which operator has remove them from the scheme.